 The combination of advertising campaigns, a rising search engine ranking, and the youth of a store (and perceived inexperience with detecting fraud), make an online merchant an ideal target for fraudsters.

 Let’s explore why this is the case.

 When an online merchant opens an ecommerce storefront, they’re entering a vast market, one that is projected to have almost $5 trillion in U.S. sales by 2024.
 It’s a market dominated by large players like Amazon, Walmart ASOS and others.

 In the beginning, an ecommerce business might generate sales primarily through friends and family.
 If they intend to grow beyond this small circle, they take steps to increase their visibility and boost traffic.
 They create sales and marketing strategies on variety of channels, all designed to drive customers to their site and create sales.
 (For example, a common strategy is using Facebook Ads to target a particular demographic, or buying keywords from Google AdWords.)

 If the strategies work, the business generates an increase in traffic by customers interested in purchasing the company’s product.
 As a result of this increase in traffic, the company’s search engine ranking rises.
 (Alexa is a common tool that lists site rankings.)

-But with the increased visibility comes an unwanted new type of customer, a fraudster.
+But with the increased visibility comes an unwanted new type of customer no business wants, a fraudster.